 Hello, everyone!
 Welcome to me sharing what I’ve got so far in my first hack, Fire Emblem: Three Legacies!
-(Or Fire Emblem: Bloodstained History, the other title I’ve been considering for it.
-Or just Fire Emblem: Three Houses 2.)
+(Or just Fire Emblem: Three Houses 2.)
 Set primarily as a sequel to a theoretical golden ending of Three Houses, but also expanding to other FE settings (specifically Archanea and the Fates setting) as the story goes on, it’s planned to be a rather large game – it’s currently complete up to and including Chapter 21x so far on one of the two routes, with plans for the total game to go up to about chapter 30-ish.
-There is a route split between two of the main lords after chapter 10 that merges back together after chapter 19, but so far I’ve only made Alexander’s side of the route split.
+There is a route split between two of the main lords after chapter 10 that merges back together after chapter 19, but so far I’ve only finished Alexander’s side of the route split, wile Elys’s side only goes up to chapter 13x.

 The story begins in the unified nation of Fodlan, 20 years after a great war in which the Four Heroes – Edelgard, Dimitri, Claude, and Yuri – defeated the forces of the ancient underground civilization of Agartha and their villainous High Priest, Thales.
 Fodlan has been unified under Emperor Edelgard, and has since slowly rebuilt itself from the war’s devastation while undergoing governmental reforms.
 A new generation of students comes to attend the Officers Academy, led by Elys Agastyn, Alexander Kleiman, and Ashley von Riegan.
 The future looks promising.
 But peace remains all too fragile…